 8.1 The student will identify and explain essential health concepts to demonstrate an understanding of personal health.

-Identify and describe the major structures and functions of the brain and nervous system.
+Identify and describe the major structures and functions of the brain and nervous system and identify brain and nervous system disorders.

-Assess the health risks of a sedentary lifestyle.
+Evaluate the physical, mental, and social health benefits of physical activity.

-Examine the health risks caused by food contaminants.
+Examine the health risks posed by food contaminants during food preparation and food storage.

-Identify eating disorders, and describe the dangers of engaging in unbalanced and unsafe diet practices to gain or lose weight.
+Identify the nutritional impact of disordered eating.

-Assess the health risks of not getting enough sleep.
+Determine the nutrients needed for proper brain function.

-Explain the roles of preventive health measures, immunization, and treatment in disease prevention.
+Compare health benefits and risks associated with trending diets, dietary supplements, and popular beverages, including sugar-sweetened and caffeinated beverages.

-Analyze the risk factors associated with communicable and noncommunicable diseases.
+Explain the difference between rest, sleep, sleep deprivation, and sleep debt.

-Identify pathogenic, genetic, age, cultural, environmental, and behavioral factors that influence the degree of risk of diabetes, heart disease, and stroke.
+Identify environmental and personal factors that influence the degree of risk of diabetes, heart disease, cancer, obesity, and stroke.

-Describe the short- and long-term health issues related to alcohol, tobacco, and other drug use, including inhalants, marijuana, cocaine, stimulants, methamphetamines, opiates, steroids, and performance-enhancing drugs.
+Describe the short- and long-term health issues and effects on the brain related to the use alcohol, tobacco, nicotine products, and other drugs, including inhalants, marijuana, cocaine, stimulants, methamphetamines, opiates, steroids, and performance-enhancing drugs.

-Research the signs, symptoms, and causes of addiction.
+Research the signs, symptoms, and causes of addiction and the impact of substance use disorder on relationships and behavior.

-Explain how drugs affect the brain.
+Identify the benefits and risks of social media.

-Describe the relationship between healthy behaviors and cognitive performance.
+Explain the need for school safety drills and procedures.

-Identify the benefits and risks of social networking.
+Identify risky behaviors associated with Internet use, online gaming, and social media use.

-Assess the health consequences of injuries, and identify leading injury-prevention measures.
+Identify the consequences of weapon use, physical violence, and gang involvement.

-Evaluate the health risks associated with feelings of immortality and invincibility.
+Describe how to assess levels of stress based on physical and psychological responses.

-Identify the consequences of involvement in potentially dangerous situations, such as when weapons, physical violence, and gangs are present.
+List the skills and strategies for refusal and negotiation.

-Analyze the role of tolerance and resilience in coping with stress.
+Describe characteristics of healthy and unhealthy relationships, including establishing and communicating boundaries.

-Explain the impact of failing to recognize issues related to emotional and mental health.
+Describe the warning signs, risk factors, and protective factors for self-harm behaviors, depression, and suicide.

-Explain why seeking help for mental health issues is important.
+Identify factors that can influence mental health (e.g., family, environment, trauma, genetics, brain chemistry, health behaviors, nutrition, personal values, peers, media, technology, culture, community).

-Describe the signs and symptoms of depression and suicide.
+Identify and describe careers associated with mental health care (e.g., social worker, psychologist, psychiatrist).

-Explain how individual, social, and cultural differences may increase vulnerability to bullying.
+Differentiate between bullying behaviors, arguments, peer conflict, harassment, teasing, taunting, and joking situations.

-Describe pollutants found in water, soil, and air and their impact on body systems.
+Define and describe renewable resources and sustainable energy.

 Healthy Decisions